All About Pump: Efficiency, Selection, Maintenance, Safety, Placement and Future Trends

 Key points on the curve include:

-• Best Efficiency Point (BEP): It is the point where the pump operates most efficiently.
+- Best Efficiency Point (BEP): It is the point where the pump operates most efficiently.
+Operating far from BEP can lead to excessive radial thrust, seal failure and increased vibration.

 By understanding the Pump Performance Curve, you can choose the right pump for your needs and ensure it operates efficiently throughout its lifespan.